 - I like to refrigerate my dough overnight which gives time for the gluten in the dough to relax.
 This makes the dough easier to work with as it will make it less elastic.

-- 1 flax egg = 1 tbsp ground flax seeds + 3 tbsp hot water ( leave to rest for 5 minutes or until thickened)
+- 1 flax egg = 1 tablespoon ground flax seeds + 3 tablespoon hot water ( leave to rest for 5 minutes or until thickened)

 Did you try this vegan cacao shortcrust recipe?